 8. Sales Orders

 Sales orders are an important part of accounting and the selling process, in general.
-With Zoho Books, you can easily confirm your sales before you ship your products out to your clients to avoid any errors.
+During our Zoho Books review we found that it’s easy to confirm your sales before you ship your products out to your clients to avoid any errors.

 Like invoices and bills, you’ve also got loads of customizable templates for sales orders.
 You can add your logo, change font, and colors to brand it well.
 The templates also enable you to quickly create sales orders and send them to your clients.

-You also get to collaborate with your team for sales orders by creating clones, sharing sales orders, and more.
+Another useful feature we want to highlight in this review is team collaboration.
+You can collaborate with your team for sales orders by creating clones, sharing sales orders, and more.

 (Try out this feature yourself to see if it’s helpful for your business.
 Get the free trial for Zoho Books now.)

 Like sales orders, purchase orders are also important in the accounting process and you need them when you’re purchasing from a vendor.
 That’s what we’ll cover in this part of the Zoho Books review.

 With Zoho Books, you can easily create new purchase orders and track the entire purchase history.
 This way, you can track all the ordered items and the price that you have to pay for those as well.